Logo Futurismo

 Studies have further confirmed that sperm competition favors the older males of the population.

-Whale testicles and sperm
+Whale Testicles and Sperm

 Whales are huge creatures, including the biggest animal that has ever lived on Earth – the blue whale.
 So, one might think that their reproductive organs are huge as well!
 And well, if you have read my article about whale penises, you know that they have truly impressive private parts with lengths up to 15% of their body length!